blanham/llvm-project/zz_scalar_storage_order_demos/REPORT_OUTLINE.md

 Transparent Host-Endianness Semantics for Heterogeneous Data: Implementing `scalar_storage_order` in Clang

 ## Abstract
-[Summary of motivation, approach, performance neutrality, real-world applicability with packet/image case studies.]
+[Summary of motivation, approach, performance neutrality, real-world applicability with packet/image case studies, and a meta reflection on large-scale AI-assisted implementation using GitHub Copilot acting as an autonomous coding agent.]

 ## 1. Introduction
 - Problem: manual byte swapping clutter & risk.